A Different Way to Raise Your Kids

 John Rosemond's life purpose became clear, and he began his mission of freeing other parents from the psycho-babble trap, so they too could get back to the real business of raising kids.

-There was no one better positioned than Rosemond, a trained psychologist who had miraculously cured his troubled son, to debunk modern psychological parenting theories and persuade parents to use common sense and time-tested approaches instead.
+There was no one better positioned than Rosemond, a trained psychologist who had miraculously cured his troubled son, to debunk modern psychological parenting theories and persuade parents to use common sense and time-tested methods instead.

 Children will not respect parents who stand eye-to-eye with them.
 Rosemond says parents must tower over their kids, both figuratively and physically (no bending down to eye level anymore), so children will understand their place.

-Listening to the parent/child relationship as John described it reminded me of playing chess.
+Listening to the parent / child relationship as John described it reminded me of playing chess.

 The parent is the king, and the kids are pawns in the game of child-rearing.
 The child is to be well-trained by the parents in the court of becoming a decent human being.